4vinn/letsbloom-assignment/README.md

 - First connect the postgress database (enter your username, password, hostname and name of database to connect to)
 - Run 'python.py' (Image-1)
-- we can input the seed data by runnning the file 'seed_data.py' (Image-2)
+- we can also input the seed data by runnning the file 'seed_data.py' (Image-2)

 Image-1 :
 <br>